stjude/cis-x/src/ref-exp/README.md

 **cis-X ref-exp** generates reference expression matrices used for outlier high expression (OHE) tests.

+cis-X uses precalculated reference expression matrices for finding outlier high expression (OHE) signals, which is disease specific. cis-X includes references for pediatric T-ALL and AML, but user-defined references can be added as well.

 This command helps generate the biallelic expression cases as described below (`exp.ref.bi.txt`).